eclipse-vertx/vert.x/groovy_web_tutorial.md

-In this tutorial we're going to write a 'real-time' web-application using vert.x.
+In this tutorial we're going to write a real web-application using vert.x.

-The application is a shop application called "vToons" which allows you to buy music tracks online.
+The application is a shop application called "vToons" which allows you to buy tracks online.

-The application architecture is very simple; it consists of a modern client-side JavaScript MVVM (MVC) application which communicates using the Vert.x event bus with a persistor module on the server.
-The persistor is used to store the music catalogue and also for persisting orders.
+The application consists of a client-side JavaScript MVVM application which communicates with a set of server-side components via the vert.x event bus.

-It also consists of a web server module on the server which serves the static resource - html, css and js files, and which bridges the server side event bus with client side JavaScript.

-**The application does not require any custom server side modules to be written**.
-You just write your client side JavaScript and it communicates with the persistor as if it was running locally.

-The only thing that needs to be written on the server is a simple script which tells Vert.x to start the persistor and the web server.
-The script can also contain configuration needed for the application.

-In this version of this tutorial we've written the script in Groovy.
-If you'd prefer to write it in Ruby or JavaScript, please see the Ruby or JavaScript version of this tutorial.
+In this version of this tutorial we've written it all in Groovy.
+If you'd prefer to use Ruby, JavaScript or Java please see the version for that language.
+You could also mix and match - writing your components in a variety of languages.

-If you'd rather just run the complete code, the working example is present in the `webapp` directory of the examples in the distribution.
+If you'd rather just look at the code than work through the tutorial, the complete working example is present in the `webapp` directory of the examples in the distribution.
 Read the README there for instructions on how to run it.

-You can also see the code in [github](https://github.com/purplefox/vert.x/tree/master/src/examples/groovy/webapp).

 ## Step 1.
 Install vert.x